pusher/pusher-http-python/README.md

 ## Getting started

-The minimum configuration required to use the Pusher object are the three constructor arguments which identify your Pusher app.
+The minimum configuration required to use the Pusher object are the three constructor arguments which identify your Pusher Channels app.
 You can find them by going to "API Keys" on your app at <https://app.pusher.com>.

 ```python